-The 1984 film Ninja III: The Domination is a horror film released as the third part of the Ninja trilogy.
+The 1984 film Ninja III: The Domination is a horror–kung fu film released as the third part of the Ninja trilogy by the Cannon Group.
 It was directed by Sam Firstenberg.
 Although critically panned, it has since become a cult classic martial arts film.

 The film begins with a ninja exploring a cave, finding weapons and various items.
 The ninja then brutally assassinates a couple of golfers on a green, until the police show up and he is chased into the desert and shot.